veryjos/backlite/readme.md

 sudo backlite $(find /sys/devices | grep intel_backlight$) +10; # Increments the backlight by 10%
 sudo backlite $(find /sys/devices | grep intel_backlight$) -10; # Decrements the backlight by 10%
 ```

-Made because xbacklight is broken when used with the Ubuntu Intel modesetting video drivers.